-U.S. equity 12-month forward valuations, 2015-2024
+U.S. net profit margins for the past 12 months, 2015-2024

-Source: BlackRock Investment Institute, with data from LSEG Datastream, January 2024.
-Notes: The chart shows the 12-month forward price-to-earning ratios for the top seven largest companies by market capitalization (or the mega cap seven, the 58P 500 and the 58P 500 excluding the mega cap seven.
+Source: BlackRock Investment Institute, with data from Bloomberg, January 2024.
+Notes: The chart shows net corporate profit margins for the seven largest companies listed on the S&P 500 by market capitalization (mega cap seven), the S&P 500 excluding the mega cap seven, and the overall S&P 500 for the past 12 months.